Shahbaz1911/Oxygen-Level-Heart-Level-Measurement-System/README.md

 # Oxygen-Level-Heart-Level-Measurement-System
 A hardware-based system designed to measure oxygen saturation (SpO2) and heart rate using the MAX30102 sensor.
-The system integrates with an Arduino microcontroller and displays real-time data on an OLED screen.
+The system integrates with an Arduino Nano microcontroller and displays real-time data on an LCD screen.
 This project demonstrates expertise in embedded systems and sensor interfacing, providing accurate health monitoring for medical applications.